-- 11 "[W]hen soil washes away faster than it forms, and when water systems - exhibit abnormal floods and shortages, the land is sick." - 13 -Aldo Leopold, A Sand County Almanac (1949) - 14 The Clean Water Act of 1977 requires state agencies to work with the Environmental Protection - 15 Agency (EPA) to clean up polluted streams and water bodies such as Chesapeake Bay.
-In 2010, - 16 EPA set a total maximum daily load (TMDL) for Chesapeake Bay, an upper limit on pollutants - allowed to reach the bay from throughout its multistate watershed (from Virginia to New York). - 18 The pollutants of most concern are nitrogen, phosphorus, and sediments. - 19 Under the law, state governments are taking steps to meet the Chesapeake Bay TMDL.
-As the - 20 holder of a state permit for a municipal storm sewer system, Arlington County adopted a - 21 Chesapeake Bay TMDL Action Plan for meeting TMDL requirements.
-Stormwater runoff - accounts for most of Arlington's contribution of nitrogen, phosphorus, and sediments to - 23 Chesapeake Bay.
-The county's strategy for meeting the TMDL requirements includes stream - 24 restoration projects to reduce stormwater runoff and sedimentation, watershed retrofits (such as - bioretention ponds) to slow and filter stormwater runoff, and more.
+"When soil washes away faster than it forms, and when water systems exhibit abnormal floods and shortages, the land is sick." -Aldo Leopold, A Sand County Almanac

+The Clean Water Act of 1977 requires state agencies to work with the Environmental Protection Agency (EPA) to clean up polluted streams and water bodies such as Chesapeake Bay.
+In 2010, EPA set a total maximum daily load (TMDL) for Chesapeake Bay, an upper limit on pollutants allowed to reach the bay from throughout its multistate watershed (from

+Virginia to New York).
+The pollutants of most concern are nitrogen, phosphorus, and sediments.

+Under the law, state governments are taking steps to meet the Chesapeake Bay TMDL.
+As the holder of a state permit for a municipal storm sewer system, Arlington County adopted a Chesapeake Bay TMDL Action Plan for meeting TMDL requirements.
+Stormwater runoff accounts for most of Arlington's contribution of nitrogen, phosphorus, and sediments to Chesapeake Bay.
+The county's strategy for meeting the TMDL requirements includes stream restoration projects to reduce stormwater runoff and sedimentation; watershed retrofits (such as bioretention ponds) to slow and filter stormwater runoff; and canopy tree retention and restoration across Arlington.